ryuyan-dev/theyarebillions-hotkeys/README.md

 ## Donations

 I created this tool to make the game more enjoyable for myself.
 After I finished, I put in a lot of hours to make it more useful to others instead of just myself at the resolution that I play at.
-Due to the nature of the way that the scripts work, it took a lot of effort to get all of the different resolutions working and test them out.
+Due to the nature of the way that the scripts work, it took a lot of effort to get all of the different resolutions working and to test them out.
 If you found this useful, send a few dollars my way, if you like!

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WDDCNVUYT28JC)